mykelalvis/FT/Traveller/WORKING/Mongoose/JTAS/Journal of the Travellers' Aid Society Volume 5/JTAS_-_Volume_5_10-05-24 .md

 For the sake of simplicity, the Referee may simply determine the distance to the jump point and then add the escaping ship’s thrust to a running total each round.
-One point of thrust from a full stop covers approximately 2,000 kilometres, so after two rounds, a ship with continuous Thrust 1 covers 4,000 kilometres.
-After three rounds, it covers 6,000 kilometres and so on.
+One point of thrust from a full stop covers approximately 2,000 kilometers, so after two rounds, a ship with continuous Thrust 1 covers 4,000 kilometers.
+After three rounds, it covers 6,000 kilometers and so on.
 With a decent head start, even a free trader might make it to the jump point and get out of a system before its pursuers can get close enough to attack.